Ruy Lopez: Basics

-At the most basic level, White's third move attacks the knight that defends the e5-pawn from the attack by the f3-knight.
-White's apparent threat to win Black's e-pawn with 4.Bxc6 dxc6 5.Nxe5 is illusory because Black can respond 5...Qd4, forking the knight and e4-pawn, winning back the with a good position.
-White's 3.Bb5 is still a good move, however; it a piece, prepares castling, and sets up a potential pin against Black's king.
-Since White's third move carries no immediate threat, Black can respond in a wide variety of ways.
+At the most basic level, White's third move attacks Black's knight, which defends the e-pawn from capture by White's knight on f3.
+White's apparent threat to win Black's e-pawn with 4.Bxc6 dxc6 5.Nxe5 is illusory because Black can respond 5...Qd4, forking the knight and e-pawn and regaining the with a good position.

+Even if White defends the e-pawn, Black may still have tactical opportunities.
+For example, in the Anti-Berlin (3...Nf6 4.d3), if Black plays 4...Bc5, 5.Bxc6 dxc6 6.Nxe5 does not win a pawn because of 6...Qd4, where the bishop on c5 supports the queen in threatening checkmate with 7...Qxf2, allowing Black to win the knight.